hrmilon/ecommerce-vue/README.md

-### Vue Scaffolding with
+### MVP
-- router installed
-- pinia installed

-## Get Start Your Project
-- define in route and its corresponds View
-- in View it can contains Components
-- App.vue always run whatever url you visited
+# Designing with Tailwind

+## 📌 Todo
-- Customize
+- Add Nav bar
-   - App.vue
+- Add Hero
-   - Home.vue
+- Add Products Listing
+---

+## 📖 Learn
+- Grid is powerfull for list
+- flex and grid combination is widely used

+---

+## 💪 Challenge & Solution
+- positioning and good looking ui

+**Solution:** Here is the solution
-   - About.vue
+- Positioning helps